stephenmcd/cartridge/docs/settings.rst

 ``SHOP_DISCOUNT_FIELD_IN_CHECKOUT``
 -----------------------------------

-Discount codes be entered during the first checkout step.
+Discount codes can be entered on the first checkout step.

 Default: ``True``

 ``SHOP_HANDLER_BILLING_SHIPPING``
 ---------------------------------

-Dotted package path and class name of the function that is called on submit of the billing/shipping checkout step.
-This is where shipping calculation can be performed and set using the function ``cartridge.shop.utils.set_shipping``.
+Dotted package path and class name of the function called upon submission of the billing/shipping checkout step.
+This is where shipping calculations can be performed and set using the function ``cartridge.shop.utils.set_shipping``.

 Default: ``'cartridge.shop.checkout.default_billship_handler'``